Crimpdeq

 - The

-stabletoolchain with the ESP32-C3 target:rustup toolchain install stable --component rust-src --target riscv32imc-unknown-none-elf probe-rs, see installation instructions- OS notes:
+stabletoolchain with the ESP32-C3 target:rustup toolchain install stable --component rust-src --target riscv32imc-unknown-none-elf probe-rs, see installation instructions⚠️ Note: Depending on your OS, you may need extra setup steps:

-- Linux: set up udev rules for your debug probe or USB-Serial device (see
+- Linux: set up udev rules for your debug probe or USB-serial device (see the

 probe-rsudev guide). - Windows/macOS: ensure the correct USB drivers are installed and select the appropriate serial port in your tooling.

-- Linux: set up udev rules for your debug probe or USB-Serial device (see
+- Linux: set up udev rules for your debug probe or USB-serial device (see the

 How to Build the Firmware